 Food in Guatemala

-Food is a big part of my travels, and I try to eat as much local food as I can.
 While in Guatemala for 3 months, I tried to experience as much of the food as I could.
-I did a food tour and a cooking class, ate at lots of local restaurants, and lived with a host family.
+I did a fabulous food tour and an unforgettable cooking class, ate at lots of local restaurants, and lived with a host family.

 71. What dishes should I try in Guatemala?

 Guatemalan food is nowhere near as famous as Mexican or Italian food.
-However, I so recommend that you take the time to experience the country’s cuisine.
-A mixture of Mayan and Spanish cuisine, the food is really quite delicious, and the country has some unique and complex dishes.
+However, I do recommend that you take the time to experience the country’s cuisine.
+A mixture of Mayan and Spanish cuisine, the food is quite delicious, and the country has some unique and complex dishes.

 Check out this list of 33 popular dishes and drinks in Guatemala including a list of inexpensive and tasty street food to try.